ecpro/HibernateTutorial/src/main/resources/static/notes.md

 - Course and Student have one to many relationship
 - Student and Course have one to many relationship

-> One to one relationships are always eager fetch
+> (one/many) to one relationships are always eager fetch by default
+> (one/many) to many relationships are always lazy fetch by default

 *Try to learn more about lazy fetch in hibernate*